Multi-Standard Audit, Compliance, and AI Governance Alignment – SOC 2, ISO/IEC 27001, ISO/IEC 42001

 CERTPRO’S STANDARD AND QUALITY AUDIT APPROACH

 CertPro approached the engagement from an audit perspective first.
-Our collaboration followed a structured, collaborative, and technology-enabled approach designed to maintain audit readiness without disrupting daily operations.
+The audit engagements followed a structured, evidence-based approach aligned with applicable framework requirements.

 Phase 1: Scope Definition and Audit Boundaries